 How do I meet current parents at Nightingale?

 We offer many admissions events each year at which you will meet current parents and be able to ask questions in an informal setting.
 Please check the Events portion of our website.
-Note that for the 2020-21 academic year, these events will be virtual.
+Note that for the 2021-22 admissions season, these events will be virtual.

 How many students attend Nightingale?

-There are 686 students currently enrolled at Nightingale.
+There are currently 691 students enrolled at Nightingale.

 How diverse is the Nightingale population?
 The faculty and staff?